Arjun-G-Ravi/Non-AI-Notes/10_Tmux/main.md

 - tmux keeps all its state in a single main process, called the tmux server.
 - Panes are the individual sections within a window that can be split and used for different tasks.
 - Windows are the separate environments within which these panes exist.
 A window is made up of one or more panes which together cover its entire area.
+- Sessions allow you to group related windows together and provide a convenient way to manage and switch between them.